 Can’t see the video?
 Here is the link: http://www.youtube.com/watch?v=f8Vo8iGLMwk

 The truth is unfortunately far less thrilling than the video.
 Apparently the camera is actually attached to a Claude’s Mercedes-Benz 450 SEL (yawn..) and the sound was dubbed in after.
 The sound is likely from his V12 Ferrari 275 GTB though, just not the one flying through the streets of Paris, because that one never existed.
 Regardless of reality, it is a fun video to watch, and a great topic to bring up when you’re bench racing with your buddy’s in the garage.

 First off, LS series engines are a new obsession of mine.
-If all goes well, I will own one within the next week or two.
 Secondly, I just so happen to own a Subaru Impreza.
 So, it seems fitting that I post up a video of an LS engine swapped Subaru.
-The video claims LS-2, but it’s actually a 6.0L LQ4 from what I understand.
-Be sure to crank your volume way up for this one. . . . → Read More: Video: LS Engine Swapped Subaru Impreza.
+The video claims LS-2, but I think it’s actually a cast iron 6.0L LQ4.
+Be sure to crank your volume way up for this one.
+It sounds delish.

 Can’t see the video?
 Here is the link: http://www.youtube.com/watch?v=o3P0fNRk82Q